xmtp/xmtp-dot-org/docs/tutorials/cli.md

 To stream messages from an address, we'll want to use a stateful React component.
 This will require doing some work in the command, as well as the Ink component

-The starter command in `index.tsx` should look like
+The starter command in `index.tsx` should look like this:

 ```ts
   .command(